bugsbrog/web-module-project-client-auth/README.md

 #### Build the addFriends component
 * [ ] Use the [mockup provided](./addfriends_mockup.png) to build out a simple component allowing you to collect data to add in a new friend.
 * [ ] The component should include a form with inputs for each friend attribute and a submit button.
-* [ ] When submitting the form, make a call to the approprate api endpoint with your new friend data.
+* [ ] When submitting the form, make a call to the appropriate api endpoint with your new friend data.
 Remember that this is a protected route.
 * [ ] In `App.js`, add a route to allow this component to be displayed when navigating to `/friends/add`.

 #### Build a logout button